aleph-im/aleph-vm/README.md

 ```
 (don't forget to replace `enp0s1` with the name of your default network interface).

-You can view all available options in [./vm_supervisor/conf.py](./vm_supervisor/conf.py).
-Do not edit that file.
-Instead, add the settings you want to change in `/etc/aleph-vm/supervisor.env` with the prefix `ALEPH_VM_`, below or in replacement from the existing ones.

 Finally, restart the service:
 ```shell
 systemctl restart aleph-vm-supervisor